HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 * Have a PC with Visual Studio 2013 Update 4
 * Have installed the latest version of [Azure SDK](http://go.microsoft.com/fwlink/p/?linkid=323510&clcid=0x409)
 * Have an account for the [Azure-portal](http://www.windowsazure.com/) with an active subscription
+* Have [Azure Storage Explorer](https://azurestorageexplorer.codeplex.com/) (or a similar storage explorer application) for viewing Table data.

 ### Resources